saylesc/surf-events/README.md

 - Search for Surfers
 - View Individual Surfer Info

+## Surf Manager

+#### Surf Managers can perform all Public API calls plus the following:

+- Enter surfers into Surf Contests
+- Remove surfers from a Surf Contest

 ## Surf Coordinators

 #### Surf Coordinators can perform all Public API calls plus the following:

 - Create Surf Contests
 - Cancel (Delete) Surf Contests
+- Edit Surf Contest details
 - Add new Surf Spots to host Contests
 - Remove Surf Spots (Delete) from the tour
-- Enter surfers into Surf Contests

-## Surf Manager

-#### Surf Managers can perform all Public API calls plus the following:

-- Enter surfers into Surf Contests
+- Enter / Remove surfers into Surf Contests
-- Remove surfers from a Surf Contest